The instant booking system

 Sharing your car is really easy, but you need to make these 3 things your habits:

-1: Always book your car if you are using it yourself.
+1: Always block out your car if you are using it yourself.

-Members can instantly book any available vehicle.
-This means that if you don’t book the time when you are using your car, a Borrower may book it and turn up – to find the car missing.
-Here's how to book your car when you need it.
+Members can instantly book any available car.
+This means that if you don’t block out the time when you are using your car, a Borrower may book it and turn up – to find the car missing.
+Here's how to block out your car when you need it.

 2: Always put Fred (and the key) back in place when you get home.